solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 used to ensure the Staged Features PDA corresponding to the *current* epoch `N` was provided.

-If a node does not send this transaction successfully during the current epoch, their stake is not tallied.
+If a node does not send this instruction successfully during the current epoch, their stake is not tallied.
 This is analogous to a node signalling support for zero features.